 Candidates must inquire about the procedure established by the university at which they intend to request reassignment, using the forms issued by that same university and sending a copy of the application to the International Desk of the University of Florence.

-To enrol in any unrestricted access programme, you need to register with the Online student services first and then complete the online application form starting from 9.00 am on 9 September 2019 up to:
+To enrol in any unrestricted access programme, you need to register with the Online student services first and then complete the online application form starting from 9 September 2019 up to:

 The online system, at the end of the data registration, allows you to print the matriculation tuition and fees bill (payable by MAV slip to any Italian bank) which must be paid within the aforementioned deadlines (see the Manifesto degli studi, section 13 for the amount due and exemptions available).

 It is possible to complete the online enrolment application or pay the resulting fees and charges calculated by the system even beyond the above deadlines until 24 February 2020 by paying an additional late fee of € 100.

 All candidates wishing to enrol must complete the online application from the Online student services and hand it in to the International Desk, together with the following documents: